 Tips on how to make the best vegetable soup:

 - Make a large pot of soup, so you can do the work once, and enjoy it throughout the week!

 - Caramelizing tomato paste is the secret to start building a fabulous vegetable soup.

 - Always start your soup with onions, carrots, and celery.

 - Use fresh vegetables.
 It's totally worth the time it takes to peel and cut them.
 Frozen vegetables don't pack as much flavor.

 - Use a big variety of your favorite vegetables.
 The more veggies you add, the healthier the soup will be!

 - Add spices for an extra punch of flavor.
-For this vegetable soup, we used sweet paprika, cumin, turmeric, coriander, black pepper.
+For this vegetable soup, we used sweet paprika, cumin, turmeric, coriander, and black pepper.

 - Add fresh or dried herbs for a tastier soup.
-Cilantro, parsley, basil, dill are great to use.
+Cilantro, parsley, basil, and dill are great to use.

 - Cook the hardest and crunchiest vegetables first, and add the rest of the veggies later.
 Check out our recipe for instructions.

 - Bring out the sweetness of the veggies by adding sweet potatoes or butternut squash.